rendanim/jmil-lab/content/authors/PenielAdounkpe/_index.md

 ---
 # Display name
-title: Jing Yuan Gong
+title: Peniel Adounkpe

 # Username (this should match the folder name)
 authors:
-- Jing Yuan Gong
+- PenielAdounkpe

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Masters Student
+role: Climate Data Scientist

 # Organizations/Affiliations
 organizations:
-- name: University of Witwatersrand
+- name: ""
   url: ""

 # Short bio (displayed in user profile at end of posts)